Irving Widmer Bailey

 Irving Widmer Bailey (August 15, 1884 – May 16, 1967) was an American botanist known for his work in plant anatomy.
+He was a faculty member at Harvard University for nearly his entire career, working principally at the Harvard University Herbaria.

 Early life and education

-Bailey was born in 1884, in Tilton, New Hampshire to Ruth Pouter Bailey and Solon Irving Bailey.
+Bailey was born in 1884, in Tilton, New Hampshire, to Ruth Pouter Bailey and Solon Irving Bailey.
 His father was a professor of astronomy at Harvard University.
 In 1907 Bailey graduated from Harvard College, and two years later received his master's degree in forestry from Harvard's Graduate School of Applied Sciences.

 Scientific career

 In 1909, Bailey took a job as instructor of forestry at Harvard's Graduate School of Applied Sciences.
 He went on to work at the Bussey Institution, which later became a division of Harvard's Graduate School of Applied Biology, and also held positions at the Arnold Arboretum and Gray Herbarium, both of which were divisions of Harvard University Herbaria.

+Bailey was elected to the American Academy of Arts and Sciences in 1915.
+He was elected to the American Philosophical Society in 1926 and the United States National Academy of Sciences in 1929.

-In 1943, botanist R.A.Howard named a genus of flowering plants from Australia, (belonging to the family Stemonuraceae) as Irvingbaileya in his honour.
+In 1943, botanist Richard A. Howard named a genus of flowering plants from Australia, (belonging to the family Stemonuraceae) as Irvingbaileya in his honour.

-In 1945, at the request of a dean of the Harvard Faculty of Arts and Sciences, he created what became known as the "Bailey Plan", which controversially suggested that all sectors of botany should be unified.
+In 1945, at the request of a dean of the Harvard Faculty of Arts and Sciences, Bailey created what became known as the "Bailey Plan", which controversially suggested that all sectors of botany should be unified.
 His plan resulted in a new building to house the Harvard University Herbaria.

 During his 58-year career, he published 140 papers and 2 books.
 In 1954, he was awarded the Mary Soper Pope Memorial Award in botany.
 He died in 1967.